The Southeast Asia Community Resource Center Collection: Artifact & Photograph Digitization Project

 The years following the Vietnam War saw a massive migration of refugees from Southeast Asia to California.
 The Sacramento region now has a large and flourishing Asian-American community, including the third-largest Hmong population in the United States.
-The Southeast Asia Community Resource Center Collection at Sacramento State University Library documents the experience of this group of recent immigrants, comprising over 6,000 books, journals, newspapers and artifacts from Hmong, Vietnamese, Chinese, Thai, Laotian, Cambodian, Karen, and Mien immigrants dating from the late 1970s to the early 1980s.
-Among the most personal and moving items from the collection are approximately 200 artifacts that document the lived experiences of these new Americans and serve as tangible reminders of the lives and culture they left behind.
+The Southeast Asia Community Resource Center Collection at Sacramento State University Library documents the experience of these refugees, comprising over 6,000 books, journals, newspapers and artifacts from Hmong, Vietnamese, Chinese, Thai, Laotian, Cambodian, Karen, and Mien refugees dating from the late 1970s to the early 1980s.
+Among the most personal and moving items from the collection are approximately 200 artifacts that document the lived experiences of these people and serve as tangible reminders of the lives and culture they left behind.

 The Southeast Asia Community Resource Center Collection at Sacramento State was compiled over a 20-year period by the Southeast Asia Community Resource Center, in nearby Rancho Cordova, California, as a project of the Refugee Educators’ Network.
-In 2007 the collection was donated to the Sacramento State University Library.
-In 2021, with the help of grant funding from the Gladys Krieble Delmas Foundation, approximately 200 artifacts from the collection were digitized.
-These artifacts -- including artwork, handicrafts, toys and dolls, musical instruments, items of clothing and jewelry, and photographs -- document and bring to life the everyday experiences of recent Asian-American immigrants to California.
+In 2006 the collection was donated to the Sacramento State University Library.
+In 2021, with the help of grant funding from the Gladys Krieble Delmas Foundation, over 200 artifacts from the collection were digitized.
+These artifacts -- including artwork, handicrafts, toys and dolls, musical instruments, items of clothing and jewelry, and photographs -- document and bring to life the everyday experiences of recent Asian refugees to California.

 Statement on Culturally Aware Cataloging